rust-lang/reference/src/items/external-blocks.md

 > &nbsp;&nbsp; ( _NamedFunctionParam_ `,` )<sup>\*</sup> _NamedFunctionParam_ `,` `...`

 External blocks provide _declarations_ of items that are not _defined_ in the current crate and are the basis of Rust's foreign function interface.
+These are sort of like unchecked imports.

-Using items declared in external blocks is only allowed in an `unsafe` context.
+Two kind of item _declarations_ are allowed in external blocks: [functions] and [statics].
+Calling functions or accessing statics that are declared in external blocks is only allowed in an `unsafe` context.

-Two kind of item _declarations_ are allowed in external blocks:
-[functions] and [statics].

 Functions within external blocks are declared in the same way as other Rust functions, with the exception that they may not have a body and are instead